sarahDH615/sql_challenge/README.md

     - after checking for null values in sal_title_df, a bar graph was created to compare the average salaries by job title across job titles

 ### final considerations:
+The ER diagram revealed a two main concepts within the data set: employees and departments.
+The employees table relates personal attributes of each employee, and the salaries and titles branch off from the employees table to describe qualities relating to the employees as parts of the organisation: their salaries and their job titles.
+The departments table gives the names and IDs of the departments.
+The departments and employees tables are connected by two intermediate tables where the employees are filtered into managers and employees of departments.
+The data set in this project is synthetic, which is purposefully made obvious in a few cases.